caronc/nzb-subliminal/README.md

                         this variable, it is implied that you are not running this from the command line.
   -a AGE, --maxage=AGE  The maximum age a file can be to be considered
                         searchable.
-This value is represented in hours -l LANG, --language=LANG
+This value is represented in hours.
+The default value is 24 hours.
+  -l LANG, --language=LANG
                         The language the fetch the subtitles in (en, fr, etc).
+                        The default value is 'en'.
   -p PROVIDER1,PROVIDER2,etc, --providers=PROVIDER1,PROVIDER2,etc
                         Specify a list of providers (use commas as delimiters) to identify the providers you wish to use.
-                        The following will be used by default: 'opensubtitles, tvsubtitles,podnapisi,addic7ed,thesubdb' -s, --single          Download content without the language code in the subtitle filename.
+The following will be used by default: 'opensubtitles,tvsu btitles,podnapisi,addic7ed,thesubdb' -s, --single          Download content without the language code in the subtitle filename.
   -b, --basic           Do not attempt to parse additional information from